-San Diego Chargers To Become Los Angeles Chargers – Or A New L.A.
+San Diego Chargers To Become Los Angeles Chargers — Or A New L.A.
 Team Name

 “I am thrilled to have the opportunity to ignore two whole professional football teams in Los Angeles.”

-As seen in the top photo above, the former San Diego Chargers head coach Mike McCoy could be seen on New Year’s Day at the NFL football game wherein the Chargers went up against the Kansas City Chiefs on Sunday, January 1, in San Diego.
+As seen in the featured photo above, the former San Diego Chargers head coach Mike McCoy could be seen on New Year’s Day at the NFL football game wherein the Chargers went up against the Kansas City Chiefs on Sunday, January 1, in San Diego.

 With the Chargers likely moving to Los Angeles, and Rivers probably not wanting to play there, he may be available